seppmail/SEPPmail365/Readme.md

 #### Domain limitation only in Transport-Rules

 With this version we **do not limit domains in the connector** in general.
-But you are able to exclude E-Mail domains in rules.
+But you are able to exclude E-Mail domains in transport rules.

 #### Alias-CmdLets

-New-SM365Connectors and New-SM365Rules contain a lot of logic to prepare the ExO environment as good as possible. the accodring "Set-" Commandlets are now simply an Alias for the "New-*" Commandlets.
-So whenever you "Set-" something, you simple recreate it.
+New-SM365Connectors and New-SM365Rules contain a lot of logic to prepare the Exchange Online environment as good as possible.
+The according "Set-" commandlets are now simply aliases for the "New-*" Commandlets.
+So whenever you "Set-" something, you simply recreate it.

 #### No Restore

 Having a backup of a configuration makes sense for many reasons (documentation, ...).
-Our Backup-* CmdLets ket you write connector and rules-configs to JSON files. **Why is there no restore ?** Ths JSON files are great to read but terrible to use for connector and rule recreation.
-To avoid mistakes and errors there is no Restore-* CmdLets.
-If you ned to restore some settings read the JSON file and restore with the New-* CmeLets.
+Our Backup-* CmdLets ket you write connector and rules-configs to JSON files. **Why is there no restore ?** JSON files are great to read but terrible to use for connector and rule recreation.
+To avoid mistakes and errors there is no Restore-* CmdLet.
+If you need to restore some settings, read the JSON file and restore with the New-* CmdLets.

 #### General note on simplification